Quetzal-framework/quetzal-CoaTL/docs/3-installation.md

 Since Quetzal-CoaTL is a header-only library, you can copy-paste the `include` subdirectory to your source tree.

+@note
-> :warning: If you go this way, you will be responsible for ensuring that the dependencies are installed,
-> that the header files can be located at build-time and that the right flags are
-> passed to the compiler.
+If you go this way, you will be responsible for ensuring that the dependencies are installed, that the header files can be located at build-time and that the right flags are passed to the compiler.

 ### Copy + CMake